 The Tennessee Disability Coalition is an alliance of organizations and individuals who have joined to promote the full and equal participation of men, women, and children with disabilities in all aspects of life.

 - Tennessee Performing Arts Center

 TPAC is located in the James K. Polk Cultural Center at 505 Deaderick Street in downtown Nashville, occupying an entire city block between 5th and 6th Avenues and Deaderick and Union Streets.
-Also housing the Tennessee State Museum, the cultural center adjoins the 18 story James K. Polk Office Tower.
-The performance venues at TPAC are Andrew Jackson Hall (2,472 seats), James K. Polk Theater (1,075), Andrew Johnson Theater (256) and War Memorial Auditorium (1,661), the historic landmark located across 6th Avenue and the plaza from the Center.
+The cultural center adjoins the 18-story James K. Polk Office Tower.
+The performance venues at TPAC are Andrew Jackson Hall (2,472 seats), James K. Polk Theater (1,075), Andrew Johnson Theater (256), and War Memorial Auditorium (1,661), the historic landmark located across 6th Avenue and the plaza from the Center.
 Among its many operations, TPAC presents a series of Broadway shows and special engagements, and administers a comprehensive education program.